Buy Vegan Friendly Full-Spectrum Hemp Calm Oral Spray

 5. Help You Sleep Better

 Struggling to fall and stay asleep is unfortunately a problem for many people.
 Luckily, the terpene linalool, which is found in some hemp strains as well as lavender, has been well-studied for its ability to help you relax and sleep.
 Researchers in 2014 noted that its sedative properties are related to its ability to decrease activity in your sympathetic nervous system and, conversely, increase activity in your parasympathetic nervous system (Your SNS is responsible for the fight-or-flight response, whereas your PNS seeks to maintain balance in the body and oversees its “rest and digest” function).
 Another study observed that even inhaling linalool could decrease motor activity.
 Other terpenes that can help you relax include myrcene, which is the active sedating component of hops and lemongrass.
-Both linalool and myrcene are the primary terpenes of our Relief Nighttime Oral Spray, which is perfect to take for soothing minor aches and pains before bed.
-Try the Gaard Labs Relief Nighttime Oral Spray to get a good night’s sleep.
+Both linalool and myrcene are the primary terpenes of our Sleep Oral Spray, which is perfect for relaxing before bed and a good night rest.